Wagon Trails

 2 – The decking is TimberTech Legacy Tiger Wood laid at a 45-degree angle to the joists.
 We added clipped corners to the deck per the homeowner’s request.

 4 – We moved the stairs from the front of the deck to the side.
-The new deck stairs are 4′-wide closed steps in the Tiger Wood material.
+The new deck stairs are 4′-wide closed steps in the TimberTech Tiger Wood material.

 For more information on under-deck drainage systems, visit our Under-Deck Drainage page: